 Answer: Not necessarily.
-While insurers offering child-only plans may not decline applications for persons with pre-existing medical conditions during a specified open enrollment period, insurers in some states may have the option to charge high-risk children monthly premiums higher than those they charge for healthier children.
+While insurers offering child-only plans may not decline applications for children with pre-existing medical conditions during a specified open enrollment period, some states may allow insurers to charge high-risk children higher monthly premiums than those they charge for healthier children.